rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_CMD.md

 * an object identifier (integer)
 * the coordinates right ascension and declination
 * object flux measurements in the g, r, and i filters
+* two columns created are color r-i and magnitude g

 The query constrains the results to only include rows (objects) that are: